dwlmt/Story-Untangling/README.md

 # Modelling Suspense in Short Stories as Uncertainty Reduction over Neural Representation

-This is the code repsoitory for the following [[paper]](https://aclanthology.org/2020.acl-main.161/):
+This is the code repository for the following [[paper]](https://aclanthology.org/2020.acl-main.161/):

 ## Abstract